 How long does it take?

 Your request will be acknowledged within five working days.

 The council has up to 20 working days to comply with your request, as set out in the The Freedom of Information Act 2000.

 We will consider your request, and let you know if we can provide the information you requested or explain why we can't.

 Before you contact us check how long it has been since you made the request:

 - if it is less than 20 working days please don't contact us

-- if it has been more than 20 working days please call 020 7641 6000 with your reference number and date the request was submitted
+- if is has been more than 20 days please email [email protected] with your reference number and the date the request was submitted

 If the work required to retrieve the requested information costs more than £450, we are allowed to charge you for it.